Consumer Privacy Concerns and Your Marketing Strategy

 Unfortunately, the centralization of consumer data is proving too much for even the behemoths of modern technologies.
 In 2023, 82% of consumer data breaches came from these centralized cloud systems.

 Even more came from similarly monopolized vendor systems.
 Despite their convenience, many of these drag-and-drop solutions are only as strong as their weakest link.
 Tactless data collection at the bottom of the chain rolls to the top, and those data privacy violations become everyone’s problem.
+Consider looking into pagerduty competitors that can help you with incident response management when they occur.

 The Most Worrisome Information Privacy Concerns